rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1-sonar-scanning.md

    ![sonarqube-tasks](./images/sonarqube-task.png)

 Sonarqube scanner requires `sonar-project.properties` file along with the source code for it to run.
-The nordmart projects already contain a sonar-project.properties file with dummy values.
+The Nordmart projects already contain a sonar-project.properties file with dummy values.

 The SAAP sonarqube task has two steps: